ChristinaKhanal/Task/README.md

 	- AddClient.vue
 	- EditClient.vue
 10. In App.vue is the main Vue file where all the route page was shown
-11. Now, inorder to define the vue routes a file name routes.js was created in resources>js folder.
+11. Now, inorder to define the vue routes a file name routes.js was created in resources>js folder
+12. Seeder file was created which will be executed by unning php artisan db:seed command